 1. The applicant has a fee simple title, or other forms of ownership approved by the agency which regulates the funding program.
-2. The current home value of the assisted property, after rehab, must not exceed the current median purchase price values for the Palm Bay-Melbourne-Titusville Metropolitan Statistical Area (MSA).
-3. Property does not have any restrictions or encumbrances that would unduly restrict the good and marketable nature of the ownership interest.
-4. Housing unit is located within the city limits of Titusville.
-5. Owner-occupants use the home as their principal residence.
+2. The current home value of the assisted property does not exceed the current median purchase price values for the Palm Bay-Melbourne-Titusville Metropolitan Statistical Area (MSA).
+3. Property does not have any restrictions or encumbrances that would unduly restrict the good and marketable nature of ownership interest.
+4. The housing unit is located within the city limits of Titusville.
+5. Owner-occupants use the home as their principal homestead residence.
 6. Household earns 80% (120% for SHIP where indicated in LHAP) or less of the median-income for the Palm Bay-Melbourne-Titusville Metropolitan Statistical Area (MSA).

-7. All property taxes and mortgage payments are current, and property is not in jeopardy of foreclosure, with the exception of Foreclosure Prevention Program applicants.
+7. All property taxes and mortgage payments are current, and property is not in jeopardy of foreclosure.
 Applicants must be able to demonstrate the ability to pay property taxes, insurance, utilities, and future mortgage payments where required.
-8. Owner-occupants have owned and occupied the home for at least one (1) year.
+8. Owner-occupants have owned and occupied the home for at least one (1) year prior to application.
 If converted from an owned rental or investment property, the residence must be owner-occupied for a minimum of five (5) years.
-9. Applicant meets an income and assets review to determine income eligibility according to the requirements of the funding source.
+9. Applicants meet an income and assets review to determine eligibility according to the requirements of the funding source.
 All income of persons residing in the home will be counted.
-Maximum allowable liquid assets are set to no more than \$10,000 in cash and \$20,000 in un-liquidated assets including, but not limited to, property such as cars, boats, etc. 10.
-Applicants must attend and complete a Home Maintenance Workshop approved by the City, where applicable.
-11. For the Rehab Program, property must be determined to be "substandard and suitable for rehabilitation" by the City and must require a minimum of \$5,000 in repairs.
+Maximum allowable liquid assets are set to no more than \$10,000 in cash and \$20,000 in un-liquidated assets.
+10. Applicants must attend and complete a Home Maintenance Workshop approved for the Program, where applicable.

+11. For the Rehab Program, property must be determined to be "substandard and suitable for rehabilitation" by the Neighborhood Services Department and must require a minimum of \$10,000 in repairs.
 12. For the Rehab Program, rehabilitation costs must be within the maximum allowed for the program.
 13. For the Rehab Program, the property owners can demonstrate reasonable maintenance and care, and the ability to maintain the property after assistance.
-14. For the Rehabilitation, and Energy Efficiency and Weatherization Programs, the assisted property must be covered by homeowner's insurance where available.
+14. For the Rehabilitation and Weatherization Programs, the assisted property must be covered by homeowner's insurance.
 15. Applicants must be in good standing with the City (e.g. city utility and stormwater accounts), be free of code enforcement liens, judgements, or any other assessments, and must be free of code violations that will not be addressed by the assistance Program where applicable.
-16. The home value of the property, after assistance, must not exceed the affordable housing limits for existing homes in effect at the time of assistance.
+16. The home value of the property, after assistance, will not exceed the affordable housing limits for existing homes in effect at the time of assistance.
 17. If an applicant is deemed ineligible for assistance, they cannot reapply for a period of one year.

-Upon the death of the mortgagor, the assuming party (spouse or adult child(ren) residing in the home), must meet the income and asset limitations in affect at the time of the assumption.
+Upon the death of the mortgagor, an assuming party as defined in the program agreement and mortgage (spouse or adult child[ren] part of the household at time of qualification), must assume the City's loan or repay the balance on the loan within thirty (30) days of such event.
+Parties having an interest in the property but not residing in the home at the time agreement/mortgage was executed, may apply to assume the loan provided they meet all program eligibility requirements including income and assets.
 Parties not having an ownership interest (by virtue of title or inheritance) in the home may not assume the mortgage, and balance of the loan will be due immediately.